-No visit to LA is complete until you’ve had a chance to stroll the bizarre boardwalk known as Venice Beach's Ocean Front Walk.
+No visit to L.A. is complete until you’ve had a chance to stroll the world famous Ocean Front Walk, aka the Venice Beach Boardwalk.
 Home to palm and tarot card readers, sand sculptors and collage artists, performance artists, street hustlers, buskers and bodybuilders, it’s one of the best places in Los Angeles for people watching.

 The east side of the wide concrete boardwalk is lined with souvenir shops, restaurants and residences.
 On the other side, colorful locals assemble daily in an orderly lineup of conspiracy theorists, freaky fortune-tellers and polished performance artists.
 It’s best to keep an open mind as you explore the boardwalk, and don’t be surprised to find yourself being hit up for tips.
 It's perfectly safe, and totally fun, but everyone's got an angle and an agenda, and many of them are just trying to make a quick buck.

 Keep your eye out for the guy who “walks” on glass, the chainsaw juggler, the turban-wearing roller skater with an electric guitar and the guy who paints himself gold from head to toe (he does a perfect impression of a robot).
 Well-timed visits might even provide a glimpse of the local escape artist.

 Once you’ve had your fill of fun along the boardwalk, take a break from walking and head into one of the area’s tattoo parlors, piercing shops or T-shirt vendors for an LA souvenir.
 Or you can join an impromptu drum circle, enjoy the SoCal vibe with the local disco roller skaters or just hang out on the beach.
 You’ll also see plenty of places to enjoy lunch al fresco with views of the surrounding scene.